openseedbox/openseedbox/README.md

 ------------
 This is the hard part and really needs to be refined.
 Note: it is recommended to use HTTPS everywhere to stop ISP's prying on yours/your users traffic, and also specifying an encrypted location for *openseedbox.base.path* on the backend to stop server providers scanning the hard drive and finding files that they can use as an excuse to terminate your server.

+** Setting up an application in the Google Developers Console ** Openseedbox uses google logins.
+In order for this to work, you need to create a project in the Google Developers Console and add the URL to your app as an allowed origin.

+1. Go to the [Google Developers Console](https://console.developers.google.com/project) and create a new project for your Openseedbox instance.
+Go to the project.
+2. Go to "APIs & auth" => "APIs" and change the status of the "Google+ API" to "On"
+3. Under "APIs & auth" => "Credentials", click "Create new Client ID".
+Set "Application Type" to "Web Application" and in "Authorized Javascript Origins" add the domain for your install of Openseedbox (eg, "http://localhost:9000/" or "https://my.public.openseedbox.domain/")
+4. Click "Create Client ID" and make a note of the "Client ID" value for later use.

 ** Installing the Frontend **

 1. Install openjdk1.6, [Play 1.2.5](http://downloads.typesafe.com/releases/play-1.2.5.zip) and mysql-server